-- Non-financial non-holding company is an operating company engaged in non-financial activity, which generates stable cash flow.
-This is the most common type of company. - Non-financial holding company is a company which participates in the equity of "operating businesses".
-Representatives of such companies are included in the management bodies of the operating businesses. - Financial company is a company which provides any kind of financial services (except for credit, factoring, leasing and insurance services, e.g. companies which are rated according to different methodologies), or carry out operations of purchasing and selling financial assets. - Financial holding company is a company which specializes in granting of loans and acquisition of debt securities.
+Type of company Definition Application of this methodology Non-financial non- holding company Operating company engaged in non-financial activity, which generates stable cash flow.
+This is the most common type of company.
+Yes Non-financial holding company (conglomerates) Company which participates in the equity of "operating businesses".
+Representatives of such companies are included in the management bodies of the operating businesses.
+Yes Financial company Company which provides any kind of financial services (except for credit, factoring, leasing and insurance services, e.g. companies which are rated according to different methodologies), or carry out operations of purchasing and selling financial assets.
+No Investment holding company Company which specializes in granting of loans, and acquisition of debt securities and equity investment for long periods of time.
 This type of companies may acquire equity securities in the medium term (up to one year) for speculative purposes.
-In most cases, the representatives of such companies are not included in the management bodies of the entities whose securities were purchased. - "Support" company is a company whose main activity is the implementation of financial transactions inside one group of companies.
+In most cases, the representatives of such companies are not included in the management bodies of the entities whose securities were purchased.
+This type of company has a certain influence over the strategy of the assets; however, there is none or very limited control.
+No "Support" company Company whose main activity is the implementation of financial transactions inside one group of companies.
 The support company has no assets or liabilities on its own, but assets and liabilities belong to the group of companies served by the support company.
 Generally, support companies show "mirror" balance sheet, i.e. granted and received loans have same volumes, maturity and currency.
-Interest rate in this case provides a small margin to "support companies". - SPV company is a company whose purpose is to implement one or several investment projects.
+Interest rate in this case provides a small margin to "support companies".
+No SPV company Company whose purpose is to implement one or several investment projects.
 The company does not carry out other activities in addition to the main purpose project.
 Servicing debt is only possible with funds received from the project.
+Case-dependent

 IMPORTANT!
 The company is considered as an SPV as long as the majority of funds have not been invested and the project has not started to generate stable and sufficient cash flows to support its own operations.
-After reaching this point, the SPV shall be considered a non-financial non-holding company.
+After reaching this point, the SPV shall be considered a non-financial non-investment holding company.